nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 trick.var_server_get_port()
 ```

-Additional TCP or UDP ports can be opened as well.
+Additional TCP or UDP sockets can be opened as well.
 This is not necessary to allow multiple variable server
 clients - any number of clients can connect to the original variable server port.

 ```python